-If, during development, a given RMAT, including one that is a cell-based RMAT, is determined to have characteristics and use requirements that would allow it to be administered with a general class of devices (e.g., conventional syringe or catheter), or specific subset of delivery device(s) with defined characteristics, without compromising the safety and efficacy of the RMAT, the RMAT may be approved on its own with appropriate labeling for use with such devices.
-Experience gained over time with a specific RMAT or class of RMATs in different use settings may allow for identification of delivery device characteristics that could support approval of more general labeling rather than specifying use with a particular device.
+During development, a given RMAT may be determined to have characteristics and use requirements that would allow it to be administered using a general class of devices (e.g., conventional syringe or catheter) or a specific subset of delivery device(s) with defined characteristics when such devices are used as labeled.
+Experience gained over time with a specific RMAT or class of RMATs in different use settings may also allow for identification of a general class or subset of delivery devices.
+If there is sufficient evidence that the safety and effectiveness of the RMAT would not be compromised when administered with the identified general class or specific subset of delivery devices, the RMAT could be approved with more general labeling rather than specifying a particular delivery device.
+In such cases, the labeling of the RMAT would specify the defined characteristics of the general class of devices (e.g., conventional syringe or catheter) or specific subset of delivery device(s) with which it is intended to be administered.